December checklist, Quarter 4 and year end filings for businesses in the United States

 Audit your contractor information

-Update employee tax profiles for 2024
+Update employee tax profiles for 2026

-Verify employer tax rates for 2023
+Verify employer tax rates for 2026

-Get your 2023 forms to the SSA, IRS, State/Local agencies, and to your workers
+Get your 2025 forms to the SSA, IRS, State/Local agencies, and to your workers

 Bring everything together with reconciliation

-If you pay your employees by check, perform a payroll bank reconciliation through December 31, 2023.
+If you pay your employees by check, perform a payroll bank reconciliation through December 31, 2025.
 Look for outstanding checks and make sure you've accounted for employee expense reimbursements.
 Compare state and federal payroll tax withdrawals from your bank account to the amounts on your tax liability records.
-To review payroll taxes in Wave, go to Payroll > Taxes For more steps and insight into year-end accounting, check out: Accounting year-end checklist
+To review payroll taxes in Wave, go to Payroll > Taxes.
+For more steps and insight into year-end accounting, check out: Accounting year-end checklist

-If you are missing a benefit and have yet to run your final 2023 payroll, you will be able to add it to payroll before the end of the year.
+If you are missing a benefit and have yet to run your final 2025 payroll, you will be able to add it to payroll before the end of the year.
 To do this, go to the employee profile > click Benefits & Deductions.

 If you're missing a benefit and cannot add it to a future payroll in Wave, open Mave, Wave’s automated chatbot, and type missing benefits.
 Mave will help collect any relevant details and direct you to the appropriate support.
 Learn how to open Mave in Get support with Wave.